Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedCoreAPI.md

 |refund (open)  | NOT YET SUPPORTED  | |
 |refund (tagged) | /payments/v1/charges/{transactionId}/refund   | [Refund Request](?path=docs/Resources/API-Documents/Payments/Refund.md)|

-*It is highly recommended to use the new [Account Verification](?path=docs/Resources/API-Documents/Payments_VAS/Verification.md) functionality in Commerce Hub to perform the same action as a pre-authorization only in Payeezy.
+*Use the new [Account Verification](?path=docs/Resources/API-Documents/Payments_VAS/Verification.md) functionality in Commerce Hub to perform the same action as a pre-authorization only in Payeezy.

 ## Request and Response - Formats and Elements